Status: Agreed 18 September 2017

 12.3 Any suspension shall take effect immediately and any member suspended must be given written notice of their suspension and the period for which they are suspended by the General Secretary within 7 days of the Executive Committee’s decision to suspend them.

-12.4 Before any member is expelled the General Secretary must given them 7 days’ written notice to attend a meeting of the Executive Committee and must inform them of the complaints made against them.
+12.4 Before any member is expelled the General Secretary must given them 7 days’ written notice to attend a meeting with representatives of the Executive Committee and must inform them of the complaints made against them.

 12.5 No member may be expelled unless: